 TODAY’S OUTLOOK & INFORMATION FROM GARFIELD COUNTY EMERGENCY MANAGEMENT.

-Overall, we’ll be ok so here’s your forecast from the NWS/NORMAN;
+Overall, we’ll be ok, so here is your forecast from the NWS/NORMAN:

 HAVE A GOOD DAY!